 1 year full-time or 2 years part-time (minimum).

 For the full-time route, teaching hours will take place Monday to Friday.
 Attendance on occasional Saturdays is required for the Case Studies module and evening attendance is required for some modules.
-In general students complete 30 ECTS in Semester 1 (Sept-Jan), 30 in Semester 2 (Feb-May) and 30 in Semester 3 (June-Sept) for the dissertation.
+In general students complete 30 ECTS in Semester 1 (Sept-Jan), 30 in Semester 2 (Feb-May) and 30 in Semester 3 (Sept-Jan) for the dissertation.
 For those who wish to complete in one calendar year the dissertation can be taken over the summer months (June-Sept) with approval.

 For the part-time route, teaching will be in the evening with classes starting at 18.30.
 Attendance on Saturdays is required for some critical skills modules.
 Part-time students can progress through the programme at their own pace.
-The recommended pathway to complete the part-time programme in 2 years requires either attendance for two evenings with Saturdays or for three evenings per semester.
+The recommended pathway to complete the part-time programme in 2 years requires either attendance for two evenings with Saturdays per week or for three evenings per week in each semester.

 Link to Course Fee

 The minimum admission requirements for entry to the programme are a B.Sc.
-(Honours 2.2 or better) in Computer Science, Mathematics or other suitably numerate discipline with computing as a significant component.
+(Honours) in Computer Science, Mathematics or other suitably numerate discipline with computing as a significant component.
 The degree should be at the level of Honours 2.1 or better or at Honours 2.2 or better with at least 2 years of relevant work experience.
-Applicants with other qualifications at Honours 2.2. or better level and relevant experience may also be considered.
+Applicants with other qualifications at Honours 2.1 or better level and relevant experience may also be considered.